What to Know About Maui Weather

 Temperature can also change drastically with elevation.
 Up at the summit of Haleakala, it is known to be about 32˚ F (13˚ C) cooler than the beaches because temperatures drop about 3.2˚ F (1.3˚ C) for every 1,000 feet (305 m) in elevation.

-Why Weather Reports are Unreliable
+Why Weather Reports are Unreliable for Maui Weather

 The reason why traditional weather sites don’t work for Hawaii is because the don’t account for these microclimates.
 The main weather reporting station on Maui is located at the main airport, which is in Kahului or central Maui.
 There isn’t a huge distance between Kahului and the resort areas, so normally the forecast could be generalized and applied to other parts of the island.
 But this simply does not work in Hawaii.